Ferromagnetism in an extended coherently-coupled atomic superfluid: Experimental observation of the phase transition

+The raw data in \aref{fig:fig2}(c-d) qualitatively agree with the expected behaviour.
+By plotting the magnetization using the dimensionless quantities, $|\kappa | n(x)/\Omega_\mathrm{R}$ and $ \delta_\text{eff}(x)/\Omega_\mathrm{R}$ for the horizontal and vertical axes, respectively, we obtain the phase diagram reported in Fig.~\ref{fig:fig3}(a)-(b).

-We compare our measurements to a mean-field calculation [panels (c) and (d) of \aref{fig:fig3}] based on one-dimensional two coupled Gross-Pitaevskii equations for the spinor superfluid order parameter $\Psi = ( \psi_\uparrow,\psi_\downarrow)^\top$ (see Appendix \ref{app:theory} for more details).
+We compare our measurements to a mean-field calculation [panels (c) and (d) of \aref{fig:fig3}] based on two coupled 1D Gross-Pitaevskii equations (GPEs) for the spinor superfluid order parameter $\Psi = ( \psi_\uparrow,\psi_\downarrow)^\top$ (see Appendix~\ref{app:theory} and \ref{app:sim} for more details).
 Within this formalism, we can properly take into account both the trapping potentials and time sequence used in the experimental protocols.
 The local spin is given by $\textbf{S} = \text{Tr}(\vec{\sigma}\Psi\otimes\Psi^\dagger)$, with $\vec\sigma$, the Pauli matrices.
 The numerical simulations confirm the observation of a hysteretic region and show a good agreement with the experimental data also for what concerns small structures resulting from the experimental protocol.

-\aref{fig:fig3}(e) shows the hysteresis width $\delta_{hys}$ (see Appendix for definition and calculation) as a function of $|\kappa| n/\Omega_R$, that has been computed analytically [see \aref{eq:hys_width}], numerically [from the simulations in panels (c-d)] and experimentally (by averaging over more than a thousand shots obtained for different $\Omega_R$).
-Remarkably, the ultra-stable magnetic environment ensures that uncertainty in the value of $\delta_B$ is negligible as compared to the relevant parameters of the system, leading to small experimental error on the $\delta_{hys}/\Omega_R$ axis.
+\aref{fig:fig3}(e) shows the hysteresis width $\delta_\mathrm{hys}$ (see Appendix~\ref{app:theory} for definition and calculation) as a function of $|\kappa| n/\Omega_\text{R}$, that has been computed analytically [see \aref{eq:hys_width}], numerically [panels (c-d), obtained from simulations performed at 5 different values of $\Omega_\text{R}$] and experimentally (by averaging over more than a thousand shots obtained for different $\Omega_{\text{R}}$).
+Remarkably, the ultra-stable magnetic environment ensures that the uncertainty on the value of $\delta_B$ is negligible as compared to the relevant parameters of the system, leading to small experimental error on the $\delta_\mathrm{hys}/\Omega_\text{R}$ axis.

+The results well capture the presence of hysteresis above the critical point and its monotonic growth for increasing $|\kappa| n/\Omega_\text{R}$.
+We checked the role of the transverse directions with 2D GPE simulations (see Appendix~\ref{app:2D}) and found that they explain the residual discrepancy between experiment and 1D GPE simulations or the uniform mean-field theory.